 You can work alone as a freelancer, as part of a larger crew, or even pursue a career in Hollywood.

-It is best if you start early, but there’s no reason why you can’t learn the required skills a little further down the line.
+It is best to start early, but there’s no reason why you can’t learn the required skills a little further down the line.

 No matter the path you decide to pursue, you’ll have to put in the hours to know your gear, know how to edit, know how to utilize social media, build up a network of industry professionals, get clients, know about lighting, and know about a lot of other aspects of filmmaking.

-In short, you have to work hard to make your videography career take off, but once it does, you won’t regret it.
+In short, you have to work hard to make your videography career take off, but you won’t regret it once it does.